Old vs New IITs: Toppers Tilt Toward Old IITs, Data Confirms

 - IIT Hyderabad (222) is the most successful among the new IITs, showing growing preference.

-IIT Bombay has become the default “dream IIT” for toppers, especially in CS/ECE.
-This high concentration creates a prestige cycle- toppers choose IIT Bombay, which enhances its brand, further attracting future toppers.
-Location plays a role as students often prefer IITs nearer to economic hubs (Mumbai, Delhi, Bengaluru).
-Institutes in smaller or less urbanised regions face a natural disadvantage.
-Prestige is strongly tied to legacy, alumni networks, and established faculty.
-New IITs must specialise in niche research areas to stand out (like IIT Hyderabad in AI/5G).
-Institutes like IIT Kharagpur (517), IIT Kanpur (448), IIT Roorkee (429) and IIT BHU (258) attract more students in the 2000-5000 rank band than in the top 200.
-These IITs are still popular, but not necessarily the “dream IIT” for toppers.
-They get a high volume of admissions from mid-ranked students rather than a high concentration of toppers.
+IIT Bombay has become default “dream IIT” for toppers, especially in CS/ECE.
+The high concentration creates a prestige cycle- toppers choose IIT Bombay, which enhances it's brand, further attracting future toppers.
+Location plays a role as students often prefer IITs that are closer to economic hubs such as Mumbai, Delhi and Bengaluru.
+Institutes in smaller or less urban regions have a natural disadvantage.
+Prestige is deeply connected to legacy, alumni networks, and experienced faculty.
+New IITs should specialise in niche research areas to stand out (like IIT Hyderabad in AI/5G).
+Institutes like IIT Kharagpur (517), IIT Kanpur (448), IIT Roorkee (429) and IIT BHU (258) attract more students between 2000-5000 ranks than the top 200 rankers.
+These IITs are still popular, but not necessarily “dream IIT” for toppers.
+They get a huge volume of admissions from mid-ranked students rather than toppers.

 IIT Hyderabad’s Rising Popularity